-It wasn’t easy being a judge, especially when you know the dish presented for critiquing will not meet the expectations or the criteria the dish is judged on.
-On the other side of the coin, I am very sure it’s not easy being a contestant, putting your cooking skills to the test under pressure and knowing you gave it your best.
+It wasn’t easy being a judge, especially when you know the dish presented for critiquing has not met the expectations or the criteria the dish is judged on.
+On the other side of the coin, I am sure it’s not easy being a contestant, putting your cooking skills to the test under pressure and knowing you gave it your best.
 Then, having to stand in front of a panel of judges and listen to their comments and observations, dashing any hopes of going through to the next round.
 Hope we weren’t too harsh 🙂 I applaud the contestants for their enthusiasm and sense of fun (although, at times there were some serious faces in the kitchen), in my eyes you are all winners for taking part and being a good sport.
 And thank you Cucunia Italiana for letting me be part of Master Chef Season 2, a fun and lively cooking event.

 For a different variation on this dessert (and they are many), replace the Amaretto with Grand Marnier (orange flavored liqueur) and use raspberries instead of blueberries.
 If using a mold for the dessert seems a little daunting, pour the cooked cream (after cooling) into individual glass dishes or shot glasses.
 Once the panna cotta has set, spoon a little blueberry compote on top and refergriate until needed.
 For a dinner party, serving a small madeleine or shortbread biscuit with the Panna Cotta would be a nice idea.